 We may encounter other issues and challenges in commercializing ZULRESSO and generating revenues.
 For example, women with PPD who need treatment may find it too onerous to undergo an infusion or to be treated at a certified healthcare setting overnight for the length of stay required for treatment, or to be enrolled in the registry or may be concerned about the risk of excessive sedation and sudden loss of consciousness.
 Similarly, healthcare providers may not accept a new treatment paradigm for women with PPD, or we may not be able to compete effectively with lower cost anti-depressants.
-Given the mode of administration, the nature of the REMS and the limitation on the administration of ZULRESSO to a medically-supervised healthcare setting certified under the REMS, we expect that use of ZULRESSO in the U.S., will, at least initially, be focused primarily on women with more severe symptoms of PPD.
-We may also encounter challenges related to reimbursement of ZULRESSO, even if we have positive early indications from payors, including potential limitations in the scope, breadth, availability or amount of reimbursement covering ZULRESSO or the infusion.
+Given the mode of administration, the nature of the REMS and the limitation on the administration of ZULRESSO to a medically-supervised healthcare setting certified under the REMS, we expect that use of ZULRESSO in the U.S. will, at least initially, be focused primarily on women with more severe symptoms of PPD.
+We may also encounter challenges from both commercial and government payors related to reimbursement of ZULRESSO, even from payors who have provided early positive signals, including restrictions related to the severity of PPD cases for which ZULRESSO will be reimbursed or requiring use of other treatments prior to ZULRESSO or applying other limitations in the scope, breadth, availability or amount of reimbursement covering ZULRESSO or the infusion.
+For example, the availability, terms and timing of coverage for ZULRESSO by state Medicaid systems is expected to vary significantly stateto-state, and we may encounter states that impose significant restrictions or lengthy delays.
 Similarly, healthcare settings or patients may determine that the financial burdens of treatment are not acceptable.
 We may face other limitations or issues related to the price of ZULRESSO.
 For example, healthcare settings may use on average fewer or more vials of ZULRESSO per patient than we expect and the average course of therapy cost may be different than we expect which may impact our results.
+We may be unable to comply with our obligations under the ZULRESSO REMS, which include auditing of healthcare facilities, collection and analysis of required data, and other requirements, to the satisfaction of the FDA, or the FDA may require modifications to or additional restrictions under the ZULRESSO REMS, any of which could materially adversely affect our business and results of operations.
 Our results may also be negatively impacted if we have not adequately sized our field teams or our physician segmentation and targeting strategy is inadequate or if we encounter deficiencies or inefficiencies in our infrastructure or processes.
 Any of these issues could impair our ability to successfully commercialize ZULRESSO or to generate substantial revenues or profits or to meet our expectations with respect to the amount or timing of revenues or profits.
 Any issues or hurdles related to our commercialization efforts may materially adversely affect our business, results of operations, financial condition and prospects.
-There is no guarantee that we will be successful in our launch or commercialization efforts with respect to ZULRESSO.
+There is no guarantee that we will be successful in our launch or commercialization efforts with respect to ZULRESSO, or that we will be able to generate substantial revenues.